 The AWWS should be used as part of an overall Met monitoring routine with users also expected to monitor weather as conditions dictate utilizing all products as usual such as TAFS, METARs, Charts F214/F215 and other Met sources as appropriate, including the National Severe Weather Warnings Service (NSWWS).
 NSWWS warnings provide useful supplementary information to enhance situational awareness and to provide early indications of adverse weather helping to deliver the desired holistic approach.
 Further details can be on the Met Office website.

-Aerodrome warnings issued are available on the Met Office’s aviation briefing service, supported by an optional, free to register, e-mail alert.
+Aerodrome Weather Warnings issued are available on the Met Office’s GA weather briefing service, supported by an optional, free to register, e-mail alert.
 The key aspects of the product are:

 - Freely accessible at the point of use (subject to registration)

 - Warnings issued routinely every 6 hours, 4 times per day (for selected airports this may be at other times as well).

 - Maximum 6 hour validity period of warnings